SamCH93/thesis/README.md

 Although the analyses depend on only few dependencies, this approach may lead to different results (or not even compile successfully) in the future if R or the packages change.
-The R and R package versions which were used when the thesis was successfully compiled the last time are visible in the following sessionInfo output
+The R and R package versions which were used when the thesis was successfully compiled the last time are visible in the following output

 ```r
 sessionInfo()